-In general, drinking water systems rely on water from two sources: surface water and ground water.
+In general, water comes from two sources: surface water and ground water.
 Surface water originates from sources open to the atmosphere, such as streams, rivers, lakes, reservoirs, and wetlands.
-Surface waters are frequently used as the source for public water systems that serve large populations because the volume they provide often is greater than that available from ground water sources.
-Though typically plentiful, surface waters generally are more susceptible than ground waters to contamination.
-Ground waters that are found to be under the direct influence of surface water are at similarly high risk and therefore regulated with the same requirements as surface water systems.
-A list of potential contaminants is provided in Table 3.
+Surface waters often are used as the source for public water systems that serve large populations because the volume they provide frequently is greater than that available from ground water sources.
+Ground water comes from beneath the land's surface and is held in interconnected pores in geologic formations known as aquifers.
+Ground water is generally pumped from wells drilled into aquifers, but it may also flow to the surface spontaneously as springs or flowing wells.